kubecost/docs/federated-etl.md

 Federated ETL gives teams the benefit of federating multiple Kubecost installations into one view without dependency on Thanos.

 There are two primary advantages for using ETL Federation:
-1. For environments that already have a Prometheus instance, ETL Federation Kubecost only requires a single pod per monitored cluster
+1. For environments that already have a Prometheus instance, Kubecost only requires a single pod per monitored cluster
 2. Many solutions that aggregate Prometheus metrics (like Thanos) often to not scale well in large environments

 ### Data Recovery